 When designing an electric heating system for industrial processes, many factors must be addressed.
-These factors routinely include required power, location, ducting, air source and controls, but circuit protection is often overlooked.
-Proper circuit protection is of utmost importance not only for safety, but also to avoid costly down time and repairs to the system.
+These factors routinely include required power, location, ducting, air source, and controls, but circuit protection is often overlooked.
+Proper circuit protection is of utmost importance not only for safety but also to avoid costly downtime and repairs to the system.
 Electrical branch type and size of protection are important considerations when adding circuit protection to a heating system.
-Depending on the type of controls employed speed of operation can also be a factor.
+Depending on the type of controls employed, the speed of operation can also be a factor.

 There are two common primary types of overcurrent circuit protection: circuit breakers and fuses.
 The type of protection required depends on the type of control system used.
 A simple convection heater system, using only a heater and blower or fan, can be effectively protected with a circuit breaker.
 However, more complicated systems that add controls tend to need more complex protection.